 The law demands nothing more than that tourists “to become part of the solution to the environmental challenges in our pristine paradise.”

-Palau, the model state
+Palau, THE role model

+In March 2020, a law against environmentally harmful ingredients will also come into force on the US Virgin Islands and the Dutch Caribbean island of Bonaire will follow the same example.
 A similar law is to come into force in Hawaii in 2021.
-In March 2020, a law against environmentally harmful ingredients will also come into force on the US Virgin Islands and the Dutch Caribbean island of Bonaire will follow the same example.
 The good news is that many companies are already looking for “solutions” and the number of sun creams and lotions containing harmful chemicals has already decreased.